 Irish soda bread has been one of Ireland’s staple foods for centuries and is the ultimate quick bread.
-This rustic looking round loaf of bread is made without yeast and is so simple to make.
-This recipe uses spelt flour for exceptional flavor.
+This Spelt Irish Soda Bread is a rustic looking round loaf of bread is made without yeast and is so simple to make.
+Our recipe uses spelt flour for exceptional flavor.

-After the loaf is formed, traditionally, a deep cross is slashed on the top with a sharp knife which opens up during baking.
-Folk lore says that this is to “let the devil out” while it is baking.
+After forming the loaf, the tradition is to slash a deep cross on the top with a sharp knife.
+The slash marks open up during the baking process.
+Folklore says that this is to “let the devil out” while it is baking.
 It also could be that it is easy to divide into four equal pieces.
-This hearty bread toasts up nicely and tastes delicious slathered with creamy butter and homemade jam.
-It is great in mopping up the gravy from stews .

 - 1 teaspoon salt